 Marylanders Volunteer for Marriage Equality on MLK Day

-January 19, 2012 by David Contreras Turley, Senior Regional Field Organizer
+January 19, 2012 by David Contreras Turley, Associate Regional Field Director

 On Martin Luther King Day, scores of volunteers from the Human Rights Campaign and Marylanders for Marriage Equality canvassed the streets of Maryland in order to talk to fellow constituents about marriage equality and encourage them to take action.
 Volunteers encountered strong support, collecting over 230 postcards in support of civil marriage for all loving Maryland couples.
 Now that the Maryland Legislature is in session, supporters of marriage are doing everything they can to show their Delegates and Senators that support is strong in their districts and all across the state and that the time is now to act and finally pass marriage legislation granting all Maryland families access to civil marriage.